larvit/larvitdbmigration/README.md

 Tadaaa!
 Now this gets done once and the version will be bumped to 1.
 If you then create a script named "2.js" or "2.sql" you might guess what happends. :)

 ## Changelog
+### 7.0.0
+* Replaced got with axios (latest versions of got required ES modules and adopters of this lib is not quite ready for it).

 ### 6.0.0
 * Removed locking mechanism for Elasticsearch migrations, there is no support for it in Elasticsearch.
 * Rewrote library in TypeScript.